 They are really delicious.
 We just made some with a bit less of the vinegar, replaced with bourbon.
 MMM!

-I have pickled blueberries before, but never strawberries.
-I definitely need to try this 🙂
+I had pickled blueberries before, but never strawberries.
+Great flavor.

 Pickled blueberries are so good too:)